-At this point, I interjected to put their superstitious chatter to rest, having grown up playing with chameleons with no repercussions.
-In fact, they have small file like teeth which can do little harm beyond tickling.
-In the hiatus, other animal species were thrown into the fear and superstition list;
+At this point, I interjected to put their superstitious chatter to rest.
+Having grown up playing with chameleons with no repercussions.
+In fact, they have small file-like teeth which can no harm to humans beyond tickling.

-Immortal varieties of this species are supposedly “sent” by malicious people with scores to settle.
+Snakes are supposedly “sent” by malicious people with scores to settle.
 They cannot be easily killed.
+Some are used to vomit money and they are said to feed on blood and milk.

-Pangolins are strictly for royalties so if caught, they have to be handed it over to the chief.
+Pangolins are strictly for royalties so if caught, they have to be handed over to the chief.
+I don’t know if the chiefs kept them as pets or if the actually ate. them!

-From the desccriptions I have heard these creatures are like shrews.
-They are supposed to have supernatural powers and are very elusive leaving a trail of bload where ever they walk.
+From the descriptions, I have heard these creatures are like shrews.
+They are supposed to have supernatural powers and are very elusive leaving a trail of blood where ever they walk.

 05 Totems (Mutupo)

 Your totem is a sacred emblem which is usually an animal.
-And if your family totem is the eland (Mhofu) then its a taboo to eat that animal.
+And if your family totem is the eland (Mhofu) then it’s a taboo to eat that animal.
+If you do eat that animal your teeth will fall out.

 Also considered to be minions used by witches to send messages with.
 Often times if they were seen in a tree they would be chased away.